wujiashu0421/SPART/README.md

 # SPART - SPAcecraft Robotics Toolkit

-SPART is a MATLAB/SIMULINK open-source modeling and control toolkit for orbiting spacecraft with robotic arms (i.e floating base robots).
+SPART is a MATLAB/SIMULINK open-source modeling and control toolkit for orbiting spacecraft with robotic arms (i.e floating base robots) developed by the [Spacecraft Robotics Laboratory](http://my.nps.edu/web/srl/) at the [Naval Postgraduate School](http://nps.edu).

 SPART is organized as a collection of MATLAB functions and Simulink blocks.
 These can be used to build plants, forward or inverse dynamic solvers and controllers.